 At the wedding, or when you get home, copy the files and back them up immediately.
 Make sure you have the correct files before you delete them for the next wedding.

-Cloud storage s a great way to keep them secure, and you can set it up at the event for less hassle.
+Cloud storage is a great way to keep them secure You can set it up at the event for less hassle.